Ptujec/LaunchBar/Accordance-Actions/README.md

 Options: ⌘⏎ (after entry) = Choose translation

 ## Search words
-Per default spaces are replaced with "AND" tags or with "OR" tags when holding option.
-By holding command the string will stay as entered.

 <img src="accsearch.gif" width="600"/>

-You also can use "A" (AND), "O" (OR) or "N" (NOT) manually as shown here:
+Per default spaces are replaced with "AND" tags.
+Alternatively you can use quotation marks to search for an exact term, or you can fine-tune your search by using "A" (AND), "O" (OR) or "N" (NOT) as shown here:

 <img src="advancedsearchoptions.png" width="600"/>